relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR18] RIP_Heap_Analytics_Investigation.md

 ### Heap Data Model

 Multiple users can belong to an account.
 When users visit an app, they conduct sessions during which they do pageviews and events.
 This results in a hierarchy of account > users > sessions > pageviews and events within Heap.
-These hierarchy is in fact Heap Data Model.
+This hierarchy is in fact Heap Data Model.

 Detailed information:
 https://help.heap.io/getting-started/how-heap-works/heaps-data-model/